 \textbf{Exact vs. $\epsilon$-equilibria.} The beliefs of Bayesian agents (both decoupled and embedded) only converge to the ground-truth asymptotically.
 To characterize agent behavior before convergence is complete, we introduce $\epsilon$-variants of our solution concepts.
 These $\epsilon$-equilibria characterize behavior where the agent's predictive model is allowed to be $\epsilon$-close to the ground-truth distribution, rather than identical to it.

-We begin in \cref{sec:intermezzo-kalai} with reviewing the results of Kalai and Lehrer on the equilibrium behavior of \textit{decoupled} Bayesian agents.
-In \cref{sec:eq-behavior-repeated-games}, we pivot to the study of embedded Bayesian agents in the setting of repeated games, where we introduce our central contributions: the \textit{subjective embedded equilibrium (SEE)} and its objective counterpart, the \textit{embedded equilibrium (EE)}.
-These novel concepts take into account the coupled beliefs that arise from reasoning about structural similarities.
+In \cref{sec:intermezzo-kalai} we review the results of Kalai and Lehrer on the equilibrium behavior of \textit{decoupled} Bayesian agents.
+In \cref{sec:eq-behavior-repeated-games}, we pivot to the study of embedded Bayesian agents in the setting of repeated games, where we introduce our central contributions: the \textit{subjective embedded equilibrium (SEE)} and its common knowledge counterpart, the \textit{embedded equilibrium (EE)}.
+These novel concepts take into account the coupled beliefs that arise from reasoning about functional similarities.
 We prove that embedded agents converge to playing $\epsilon$-SEEs.
 In \cref{sec:eq-behavior-magrl}, we generalize our findings to the richer Multi-Agent General Reinforcement Learning (MAGRL) framework, showing convergence to a $\epsilon$-correlated SEE while highlighting the challenges introduced by partial observability and unknown reward functions.
 Finally, \cref{sec:eq-behavior-k-step} analyzes more practical $k$-step planner agents and demonstrates their convergence to approximate versions of these equilibria.
 The tables below summarize the main solution concepts and convergence results presented in this section along the discussed axes.

 \begin{BoxFigure}[Abbreviations for the game-theoretic solution concepts]

 \end{BoxFigure}

 \begin{BoxFigure}[Overview of Game-Theoretic Solution Concepts]